 Steak Kabobs in The Oven are a kabob you can make all year round.
 If you are looking for a simple meal to make you look like a chef, oven steak kabobs is what we’ll be having!

 You know, every time we sit down with our family to enjoy a meal together it is an occasion to be grateful for.
 Sometimes, though, extra special occasions take place.
-Birthdays, celebrations, anniversaries, milestones, or holidays.
-On these occasions, we might want to cook something a little extra special and this meal of Oven Steak Kabobs is one of those favorites for me.
+Birthdays, celebrations, anniversaries, milestones, or holidays. \On these occasions, we might want to cook something a little extra special and this meal of beef kabobs is one of those favorites for me.
 The great thing about this meal is that it is something that you might order in a restaurant, but you can easily feed 6-8 people with this meal for under $25.00 – or feed a family of four twice.

 This recipe works just as well for chicken kabobs recipe, too.
 Just substitute boneless skinless chicken breasts and follow all the instructions just as they are written.

 Ready for some good food?
 Lets get cooking!

 - 1 bottle Moore’s or Dale’s Marinade (or a recipe of my All Purpose Marinade, click here)

 - Wooden kabob skewers, and some vegetables of your choice